 Many small businesses avoid content marketing, as they fear that a huge budget would be required to achieve the desired results.
-Despite what this common misconception implies, however, you don’t need invest a large sum of money on extravagant, professionally produced videos to get new leads.
-You can reap the benefits of content marketing without an excessively large budget, if you are resourceful, smart, and passionate.
+Despite what this common misconception implies, however, you don’t need to invest a large sum of money on extravagant, professionally produced videos to get new leads.
+You can reap the benefits of content marketing without an excessively large budget if you are resourceful, smart, and passionate.

 From little things…

 Start with a simple blog page on your website.
 This will act as a basis from which you may create more elaborate content marketing.
 Write about problems your customers have which relate to your industry.
 If you are a plumber, for example, write about things people shouldn’t flush down the toilet.
 If you’re a painter, write about different types of paint, and their individual uses.
 At the end of each blog, make sure to add a call to action.
 This could be a link to your contact form, main services page, or a clickable phone number.

 Mix it up

 Make sure your content adopts a variety of different forms and styles.
 You could create an infographic based on the research you’ve done, or perhaps you could have the research piece itself on your website as an informative blog.
 To further enhance consumer engagement, you could also create short videos to accompany your articles.

-As you create content, make sure you share it all on all available forms of social media— ensuring that the form and content is appropriate for the chosen audience and platform, of course.
+As you create content, make sure you share it all on all available forms of social media— ensuring that the form and content are appropriate for the chosen audience and platform, of course.

 Reach out with Keyword Optimisation